lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 - __Instructions:__ Enter the authorized text term from ISO 639-2 for the language used within the resource in a `<languageTerm>` field with type="text".
 Enter the alpha-3 language code from ISO 639-2 for the language used within the resource in a `<languageTerm>` field with type="code".
 - __Usage Notes:__
     - For the Code term, use all lowercase letters without punctuation.
-    - For multiple languages present in a resource, repeat the `<language>` element, each with two `<languageTerm>` subelements for text and code.
+    - For multiple languages present in a resource, repeat the `<language>` wrapper element, each with a pair of `<languageTerm>` subelements for text and code.
-    - The Language field should not be used for resources that do not have a language component (such as many photographs).
+    - The Language field is not recommended for resources that do not have a language component (such as photographs).
-    - "English"/"eng" is not to be omitted and/or understood as a default.
+    - "English"/"eng" as a Language value is not to be omitted and/or understood as a default.
 - __Examples:__
     - `<language><languageTerm type="text">English</languageTerm><languageTerm type="code" authority="iso639-2b">eng</languageTerm></language>`
     - `<language><languageTerm type="text">French</languageTerm><languageTerm type="code" authority="iso639-2b">fre</languageTerm></language>`